-3. Association Negotiators.
+4. Association Negotiators.

-Employees selected by the Association to act as Association representatives for the purpose of negotiating amendments or modifications to this agreement shall be employees so designated and shall be certified in writing to the County by the Association.
-The Negotiating Committee shall consist of two (2) members, the CCEA President or their appointed representative, and a Chief Negotiator.
+Employees selected by the Association to act as Association representatives for the purpose of negotiating amendments or modifications to this Agreement shall be employees so designated and shall be certified in writing to the County by the Association separately, or as part of the ground rules relating to the negotiations.
+The list may be updated from time to time.
+The Negotiating Committee shall consist of a reasonable number of members designated by the Association and a Chief Negotiator.
 All negotiation meetings with the Board of County Commissioners or its representatives shall be held during working hours without loss of pay.

-4. No Discrimination.
+5. No Discrimination.